observIQ/bindplane-agent/processor/maskprocessor/README.md

 | exclude      | []string | `[]`    | A list of json dot notation fields that will be excluded from masking.
 The prefixes `resource`, `attributes`, and `body` can be used to indicate the root of the field. |

 ### Example Config
 The following config is an example configuration of the mask processor using default values.
 This configuration will receive logs through an otlp receiver.
-The mask processor will then search and mask any logs that match the predefined email, ssn, credit_card, or phone rules.
+The mask processor will then search and mask any logs that match the predefined email, ssn, credit_card, phone, or ipv4 rules.
 The logs will then be sent to the logging exporter.
 ```yaml
 receivers:
     otlp: